cboettig/ews-review/manuscript.md

     -   Behavior prior to/in systems with transients?

 Other Catastrophic Regime Shifts with CSD not driven by a bifurcation
 ---------------------------------------------------------------------

-**TODO: -- Section really belongs as a footnote/passing comment in discussion **
+**TODO: -- Section really belongs just as a footnote/passing comment in discussion **

 -   CSD may be observed prior to stochastically-driven regime shifts due to a stochastic artifact (See "Statistical Power" below, and @Boettiger2012b).